Jackie Dobbs: Creation and development

-Personality
+Characterisation

 Margi Clarke has described the character of Jackie: "I don’t think she’s vile – there’s definitely a heart beating in Jackie.
 She has an obvious intelligence but she’s not had opportunities in life and has made some mistakes.
 She’s a born survivor but doesn’t know how to play straight" Discussing Jackie's severed relationship with her son Tyrone, Clarke said "She's not the best mother in the world.
 Even though she's trying to spiritually develop herself, there is a side that's under-developed, a side that thinks only about herself.
 It makes the character interesting, though.
 I think that Jackie realises that Tyrone's going to do what she never did - that he's going to get it right first time.
 I think he'll stay with Molly - he's one of those lads that wants to correct what his mother's done.
 Mother and father split up, mother being with all kinds of fellas.
 I think that's how he wants to live - he's a one woman guy".

 Speaking of the apparent changes her character underwent in 2008, Clarke said "on the outside she's a reformed character.
 She's into yoga and natural living, but deep down, Jackie Dobbs is going to burst back out again.
 She's mellowed a little bit, though.
 I think it's the pink hair."

-Axing (1999)
+Departure (1999)

 Off-screen, actress Margi Clarke was axed from Coronation Street due to personal problems that interfered with her work.
 Clarke explains, "[My mother] was a Corrie fan and I was still grieving for her when I first appeared on the show.
 As a result, I don’t think I played the part to the best of my ability."